SavvasMohito/ConnectFourAPI/README.md

 initialized | 1 | Waiting for the second player
 started | 2 | All players joined and game started ended | 2 -> 0 | A player won and the game automatically kicked all players
-aborted | 1 | An active player left.
+aborted | 1 | An active player left or was kicked for inactivity (5 minutes).
 The other player won

 ## Entities
 ### Board